-- 445 scapes, are characterized by potentially different rock mass strengths and therefore are likely to resist differently to erosive surface processes.
-It is generally assumed that rock mass strength exerts some control on slope stability thresholds on bedrock slopes (Montgomery, 2001), which host the landslide release areas of the study region.
+- 440 The determination of landslide release areas is crucial for our study.
+We employ an empirical model (Hergarten, 2012) that relies on the assumption of spatially uniform slope stability thresholds.
+We use the same slope stability thresholds for the entire Austrian Alps, which represents a distinct simplification.
+The study area hosts rocks that form differently steep landscapes, are characterized by potentially different rock mass strengths and therefore are likely to resist differently to erosive surface processes.
+It is generally assumed that rock mass strength exerts some control on slope stability thresholds on bedrock slopes - (Montgomery, 2001), which host the landslide release areas of the study region.
 However, this assumption has rarely been tested (Goudie, 2016) and can hardly explain the persistence of "over-steepened" valley flanks (Fernández et al., 2008) abundantly observed in glacially imprinted mid-latitude mountain ranges such as the Austrian Alps.
-In addition to rock type, a - 450 variety of other parameters, including weathering, tectonic stresses, type and orientation of discontinuities at different scales, influence rock mass strength (Augustinus, 1995).

--However, this study focuses on regional patterns of landslide dams and lakes, and to our knowledge, no stability thresholds based on lithology or rock mass strength are available at this scale.
-Moreover, the model used here to determine landslide release areas (Hergarten, 2012) is so far the only model which is able to reproduce the typical power-law scaling of landslides

-455 (Supplementary Fig. E1; Tebbens, 2020).
-This scaling is not altered much by shifting the stability thresholds within a realistic slope range where rapid mass movements originate in mountainous areas (Hergarten, 2012). c1Furthermore, the power-law scaling applies to rockfalls but also to slides (Brunetti et al., 2009). c2As an advantage, taking the same thresholds for the whole mountain range allows for a simple model, where topography is the main control of landsliding.
-Indeed, the similarities c2Rev2: Topographic and other differences between mountain ranges likely explain p correlations, but they cRev2: Tex cRev2: and between our results (Fig. 3) and inventory events imply that topography is indeed the main control on the spatial distribution c1While the employed landslide release area model (Hergarten, 2012) can provide release areas and related volumes, which cluster in the same regions as the events recorded in landslide inventories, and which are consistent with power-law scaling of landslides observed in nature, the model cannot predict timing or probability of failure of individual events.
-While such

-460 and scaling of landslides and landslide-dammed lakes on this large scale of analysis.
+In addition to rock type, a variety of other parameters, including weathering, tectonic stresses, type and orientation of discontinuities at different scales, influence rock mass strength (Augustinus, 1995). - However, this study focuses on regional patterns of landslide dams and lakes, and to our knowledge, no stability thresholds based on lithology or rock mass strength are available at this scale.
+Moreover, the model used here to determine landslide release areas (Hergarten, 2012) is so far the only model which is able to reproduce the typical power-law scaling of landslides (Supplementary Fig. E1; Tebbens, 2020).
+This scaling is not altered much by shifting the stability thresholds within a realistic slope range where rapid mass movements originate in mountainous areas (Hergarten, 2012).
+Furthermore, the power-law scaling applies to rockfalls but also to slides (Brunetti et al., 2009).
+As an advantage, taking the same thresholds for the whole mountain range allows for a simple model, where topography is the main control of landsliding.
+Indeed, the similarities between our results (Fig. 3) and inventory events imply that topography is indeed the main control on the spatial distribution and scaling of landslides and landslide-dammed lakes on this large scale of analysis.